Introduction

 References

-Quality assurance in ODL
+assurance in ODL

-:: Accreditation and assuring quality in distance learning (2002)
+Accreditation and assuring quality in

 This report identifies the primary challenges that distance learning poses for accreditation and describes the response of the American accrediting community to assure quality in distance learning.
 Regional and national accrediting organizations are addressing three major challenges of accreditation in distance learning: alternative design of instruction, alternative providers of higher education, and expanded focus on training.

-:: Constructing quality assurance for distance education: Reflecting on what we have learned and the potential impact on access
+distance education: Reflecting on what we have learned and the potential impact

 This paper aims to reflect on the implications of new providers and access issues in relation to methods and forms of quality assurance and to discover how quality assurance continues to be used in distance higher education.
 It also looks at how quality impacts on access issues in areas such as student choice and equity.

-:: Planning and evaluating systems of open and distance learning (1998)
+Planning and evaluating systems of open

 Appendix B contains a matrix of quality indicators of distance education, including standards and benchmarks.

-:: The Quality Assurance Agency for Higher Education:
+The Quality Assurance Agency for Higher

 Guidelines on the quality assurance of distance learning